de4db1ff/nyaPass/README.md

 # What is this for?
-A Password Manager, without the need to sync or store states for passwords.
+A minimalist Password Manager, without the complexity to sync or store states for passwords.

 It even works without Internet connection in case you live in North Korea.